-At this stage, to use this feature, you will need to install a key pair and certificate manually.
-This could be a self signed key/certificate or something signed by a certificate authority (CA) like Let's Encrypt.
+You will need to install a key pair, and a certificate using the host name you have chosen as its common name.
 A proper signed certificate from a recognised CA will avoid any browser warnings when using https.

 The https server uses SNI to find the matching certificate against its common or alternate name.
 This must therefore exactly match the name used to access the FireBrick or be a wildcard for the first level and match the rest, as per normal https certificates.
 If no match is found then https will not work.